 SLA Headquarters, 534 US Route 3, Holderness

 The SLA has teamed up with the Moultonborough Milfoil Committee and NH Department of Environmental Services to continue to combat variable milfoil and other aquatic invasive species in the Lakes Region.
-This year we've schedule two Weed Watcher Trainings.
-This second training will be held at the Moultonborough Public Library (4 Holland Street).
+This year we've scheduled two Weed Watcher Trainings.
+This first training will be held at the SLA Headquarters.
+A second training will be held on Saturday, June 13th at 9 am at the Moultonborough Public Library (4 Holland Street).

 NH DES Exotic Species Coordinator Amy Smagula will introduce training participants to the aquatic invasive species in and around New Hampshire, and how they can help in early detection of invasive infestations.